| | | | Click

 than 1%) are described as “scientists”.
 The rest of us are deemed to

+be non-scientists.
 The Compassionate Curriculum teaches that science

 is a profoundly moral state of being, as in the notion “I act, therefore I am”.